conduktor/conduktor-docs/docs/platform/troubleshooting/logs-configuration.md

 By default, all logback configuration files are located in `/opt/conduktor/loggers/` directory with **READ-ONLY** permissions.

-At startup, the platform will copy all (missing) logback configuration files from `/opt/conduktor/loggers/` to `/var/conduktor/configs/loggers/` directory with **READ-WRITE** permissions.
+At startup, the Console will copy all (missing) logback configuration files from `/opt/conduktor/loggers/` to `/var/conduktor/configs/loggers/` directory with **READ-WRITE** permissions.

 Because all logback configuration file are set to reload themselves every 15 seconds, you can then edit logback configuration files inside the container volume in `/var/conduktor/configs/loggers/` directory to tune log level per loggers.